Pride (2014 film): Controversies

 In the UK, the film received a 15 certificate by the British Board of Film Classification for "occasional strong language" and two scenes of a sexual nature, one scene in a gay club where men are depicted "wearing 'bondage' clothing", and a comedic scene where some of the characters discover a pornographic magazine in a bedroom.
 The MPAA gave the film an R rating, the nearest US equivalent to the UK's 15 certificate.
 (This reflects common practice; the British Film Institute states that "most" 15 certificate films are R-rated in the US.)
 The Independent published an article calling the MPAA's rating "draconian", alleging that the R rating's higher age restriction ("no unaccompanied under-17s") was specifically applied due to gay content.
 The Independents article formed the basis for a Guardian article which further compounded the issue by mistakenly stating that the MPAA had given the film an NC-17 rating.
 This error was corrected a few days later.

 In January 2015, it was reported that the cover of the US DVD release of the film made no mention of the gay content.
 A standard description of "a London-based group of gay and lesbian activists" was reduced to "a group of London-based activists", and a lesbian and gay banner was removed from a photograph on the back cover.

-The absence of any mention of Mark Ashton's communist beliefs in the film, despite his position as the leader of the youth branch of the Communist Party of Great Britain (CPGB), has become a point of contention for his surviving friends.
+The absence of direct mention of Mark Ashton's communist beliefs in the film (even though they are hinted at from the start), despite his position as the leader of the youth branch of the Communist Party of Great Britain (CPGB), has become a point of contention for his surviving friends.
 Fellow communist activist and a close friend of Mark Ashton, Lorraine Douglas, accused the film of having "glossed over Mark's politics and said nothing about the fact he subsequently became General Secretary of the YCL", the youth wing of the CPGB.

 Reception

 Box office

 In its opening weekend Pride took £718,778 at the UK box office.
 It was the third highest-grossing release of the weekend, behind Lucy in second place and The Boxtrolls, which debuted at the top of the box office.
 During its second weekend in the UK, Pride retained its third-place position with takings of £578,794.
 The Guardian reported that it had a drop of just 12% during its second weekend, and a strong weekday performance: "After a somewhat shaky start, Matthew Warchus' film is displaying signs of solid traction with audiences."
 In its third weekend, Pride dropped to sixth with takings of £400,247 over the weekend period.
 By its fourth weekend it had dropped to tenth place, with takings of £248,654 and an overall UK gross totalling £3,265,317.

 In the US, Pride grossed £84,800 from six theatres in its opening weekend.
 It expanded slowly, adding cinemas in existing markets for its second weekend followed by release in additional cities from 10 October.
-Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.